rollandvass/rollandvass/README.md

 ## About Me

-- 👨🏻‍💻 I’m currently learning React, Next.js and Python
+- 👨🏻‍💻 I’m currently into Python and Cybersecurity
 - 📌 Fun facts:
-  - I like tinkering with Raspberry Pis and scripts. *No, I'm not hacking anyone or anything* (☉_☉)
+  - I like tinkering with Raspberry Pis and scripts. *No, I'm not hacking anyone* (☉_☉)
-  - I'm also a 'free-time' music producer — it's more of a hobby.
-  - I'm having fun exploring Cybersecurity/InfoSec along with Linux.
+  - I use Arch and Vim btw. (no, I'm actually joking)
   - I love IoT stuff.
   - No, I'm not wearing glasses anymore if you were wondering. 🧐